justinpearson/How-to-set-up-Raspberry-Pi/README.md

         $ sudo rm /etc/sudoers.d/*

-**Verify**: Log out & back in, try to `sudo ls`, it should ask for a pw.
-Give it your login pw for `pi` user, it should work (perform `ls`).
+Log out & back in to apply.

+**Verify**: `sudo ls` should prompt a warning then ask for a pw.
+Give it your login pw for `pi` user, it should perform `ls` as root.
 Do `sudo ls` again, it shouldn't ask for pw.
 In 3 mins, the 'no pw' grace period expires and `sudo ls` should ask for pw again.

 ## Keyboard configuration